sgmurphy/wordpress-plugins/migrate-guru/readme.txt

 License: GPLv2 or later
 License URI: [http://www.gnu.org/licenses/gpl-2.0.html](http://www.gnu.org/licenses/gpl-2.0.html)

-Migrate, Clone or Move your WordPress site to 5000+ web hosts with Migrate Guru.
-Proud Migration Partners for WP Engine, Pantheon, FlyWheel, etc.
+Effortlessly migrate, clone, or transfer your WordPress site to over 5,000 web hosts with Migrate Guru, trusted by Cloudways, Pantheon, and Dreamhost.

 == DESCRIPTION ==

-Migrate Guru is the fastest way to migrate WordPress sites.
-It simplifies difficult WordPress migrations (e.g. multi-site networks, 200 GB sites, etc.).

-Powered by BlogVault (an onboarding partner of top WordPress hosts in the world), Migrate Guru uses intelligent processes on its own servers… So there is ZERO risk to your sites.
-It automatically rewrites URLs, bypasses import-export scripts, and handles serialised data.
-It also can clone WordPress sites without any manual work, add-ons, or additional tools.

-**OVERVIEW**
+Migrate Guru is a powerful WordPress migration plugin designed to seamlessly transfer your WordPress site to a new host or domain.
+Whether you need to clone, move, or migrate your WordPress website, Migrate Guru ensures a hassle-free process with its one-click migration feature.
+This plugin supports all-in-one WP migrations, handling large sites up to 200 GB without overloading your server.
+Compatible with every major web host and equipped with automatic URL rewriting and serialized data handling, it's the go-to tool for moving WordPress sites to new domains or hosts.
+Move, clone, or migrate your WordPress site with Migrate Guru—the smart, swift, and secure WordPress migrator and backup plugin.

+== CHECKOUT Migrate Guru in Action ==

 [youtube https://www.youtube.com/watch?v=9TZ_x3NMI9Q]

-**TOP FEATURES**
+== TOP FEATURES ==

-= TRUE ONE-CLICK MIGRATION =
+= One-Click Migration =

-Move 80% faster!
-(Clone 1GB sites in <30 minutes).
-Enter host details & click ‘Migrate’.
-That’s it!
+Effortlessly move WordPress sites 80% faster with a single click, migrating 1 GB in under 30 minutes.

-= NO OVERLOAD ON SITE =
+= No Site Overload =

-The website transfer or migration process works on our servers, so it doesn’t crash your site.
+Migrate Guru uses its own servers, preventing site crashes.

-= BUILT FOR LARGE SITES =
+= Optimized for Large Sites =

-Move or clone sites as large as 200 GB in a breeze.
-Large site migrations usually fail because of live-site server import limits.
+Easily migrate WordPress sites up to 200 GB, overcoming live-site server limits.

-= NO ADDONS =
+= No Add-Ons Required =

-You don’t need add-ons to move multi-sites, or sites with serialised data.
+Seamlessly handle multi-sites and serialized data without extra plugins.

-= NO STORAGE SPACE REQUIRED =
+= No Storage Needed =

-Migrate Guru automatically copies your site to our servers.
-After the migration is complete, the copy is erased.
+Temporary copies are removed post-migration.

-= COMPATIBLE WITH EVERY WEB HOST =
+= Universal Compatibility =

-Move your site from & to *any web host*.
+Compatible with all web hosts, making transfers simple.

-= FULLY AUTOMATIC, BUILT-IN SEARCH & REPLACE =
+= Automated Search & Replace =

-Comfortably handle serialised data with accurate Search&Replace.
+Accurate search and replace for serialized data.

-= TIMELY ALERTS =
+= Real-Time Alerts =

-Sit back.
-Relax.
-Our real-time & email alerts will keep you up to date with the website migrate status.
+Receive real-time and email alerts on migration status.

-= DISCLAIMER =
+== DISCLAIMER ==

 Currently we don't support:

 * Local host migrations
 * Migration of multi-site network sub-sites to a different domain or migration of a site to multi-site network subdivision.

-= HOW TO PERFORM A MIGRATION =
+== HOW TO PERFORM A MIGRATION ==

 1. Install Migrate Guru on the site you want to clone.
 2. Install WordPress on the destination.
 3. Choose the destination web host that you want to clone your website to, enter details.
 4. Click ‘Migrate’.

-= PROUD MIGRATION PARTNERS of WP Engine, Pantheon and DreamHost =
+= PROUD MIGRATION PARTNERS of Cloudways, Pantheon and DreamHost =

-= SUPPORTS ALL 5,000+ WEB HOSTS AROUND THE WORLD =

-WPEngine, Pantheon, FlyWheel, LiquidWeb, Cloudways, Savvii, DigitalOcean, Hostgator, Godaddy, Bluehost, SiteGround, Kinsta, AWS, Pressable, Webhostingtalk, Inmotion Hosting, Softlayer, Reverbnation, Homestead, Site5, Linode, Fatcow, DreamHost, Liquid Web, Rackspace, etc.
+= SUPPORTS ALL 5,000+ WEB HOSTS AROUND THE WORLD = Pantheon, LiquidWeb, Cloudways, Savvii, DigitalOcean, Hostgator, Godaddy, Bluehost, SiteGround, Kinsta, AWS, Pressable, Webhostingtalk, Inmotion Hosting, Softlayer, Reverbnation, Homestead, Site5, Linode, Fatcow, DreamHost, Rackspace, etc.

 == Installation ==